linode/docs/docs/guides/platform/disk-images/file-system-quotas/index.md

 external_resources:
  - '[Official Documentation for Quota subsystem](https://www.kernel.org/doc/html/next/filesystems/quota.html)'
 tags: ["ubuntu","filesystem","limit disk"]
+authors: ["Rajakavitha Kodhandapani"]
 ---

 In this guide, learn how to use quotas to limit the amount of disk space a user or group can use on a filesystem.

-Quota subsystem allows system administrator to set limits on used space and number of used filesystem structure which is associated with each file or directory for users or groups.
+The quota subsystem allows system administrator to set limits on the space used by each file or directory for users or groups.

 ## Before You Begin